heigvd-software-engineering/heig-firebase-testing/README.md

 Goals:
 * Show how to test firebase's firestore with rule testing
-* Show how to test some firebase's cloud functions
+* Show how to test firebase's cloud functions

 Non-Goals:
-* Implement an interface
-* Have a lot of features
+* Be a complete example of the application
+* Implement UI
 * Have perfect NoSQL model
-* Be a complete example of the application

 ## Application

-We are making a simple team-based todo application.
-We're going to have three main data structures:
+Suppose that we are making a simple team-based todo application and that we have three main data structures:
 * Teams
 * Projects
 * Tasks